 But the disks are unique as well.
 A joint of the appendicular skeleton, say a knee or elbow, has a capsule which secretes a lubricating fluid.
 The bones are capped with smooth cartilage to facilitate frictionless gliding as the surfaces move during flexion and extension.
 The disk is nothing like this.
 It is more like a cushion between the end plates of the vertebrae.
 It is round (hence the name “disk”) and fibrous on the outside with a soft gelatinous inside to absorb the forces to which the bones are exposed.
 This jelly-like inside material inside is called the “nucleus pulposus” and it is this material that makes up the fibrocartilaginous embolus.

 The vertebral column provides a bony protective case around the vulnerable spinal cord.
 The spinal cord is the cable of nerve connections that transmits messages to and from the brain and controls the reflexes of the body.
 The spinal cord is fed by a network of spinal arteries.
 In FCE, somehow the material from the nucleus pulposus enters the arterial system and is carried to the spinal cord where it causes a blood vessel obstruction: an “embolism.”
 This area of the spinal cord actually dies.
-The process is not painful but complete recovery is not likely.
-Whatever neurologic loss has occurred within the first 24 hours, is likely to be permanent (though at least the condition does not get progressively worse.)
+The process is not painful but complete recovery is far from guaranteed.
+The good news is that after the first 24 hours, the condition is not going to get worse.

 There are many theories of how disk material might gain access to the arterial blood supply but no one really knows how this happens.